nakuljaunjal19/nyc-motor-vehicle-collision-analysis/README.md

 ## Data Preparation

 The dataset contained 48 different contributing factors.
-To make the analysis easier to understand, they were grouped into six categories:
+I grouped them into six broader categories so the results were easier to analyze:

 - Driver Distraction / Inattention
 - Bad Driving
 - Health Issues
 - Outside Distraction
-- Driving Under Influence
+- Driving Under the Influence
 - Car Defects

 Contributing-factor fields for vehicles 2-5 were not included in the main analysis because many of the values were unspecified or null.

 Unspecified and null values were also excluded from the primary contributing-factor analysis.

-## Dashboard 1: Contributing Factors and Time of Day
+## Contributing Factors and Time of Day

-This dashboard looks at collision patterns across weekdays, contributing factors, and hours of the day.
+This dashboard compares collision patterns across weekdays, contributing factors, and different hours of the day.

-Some of the main findings were:
+Main findings:

 - Saturday and Sunday had lower collision volumes than most weekdays.
 - Driver Distraction / Inattention was the largest contributing-factor group.
-- Collision activity was highest during the late afternoon, especially around 3 PM to 6 PM.
+- Collision activity was highest during the late afternoon, especially from around 3 PM to 6 PM.

 ![Contributing Factors and Time](images/overview.png)

-## Dashboard 2: Collisions by Location
+## Collisions by Location

-This dashboard analyzes collisions by ZIP code and allows the data to be explored at the street and intersection level.
+This dashboard looks at collisions by ZIP code, street, and intersection.

-ZIP code 11201 was identified as one of the areas with a high number of collisions.
+ZIP code 11201 was one of the areas with a high number of collisions.

 ![Collisions by Location](images/location-analysis.png)

-## Dashboard 3: Location Hourly Trend
+## Location Hourly Trend

-Collision patterns were also analyzed by ZIP code and hour of day.
+This dashboard compares collision activity by location and hour of day.

-This makes it possible to identify locations where collision patterns differ depending on the time of day.
+It helps show how collision patterns can change depending on the area and time.
 For example, ZIP code 11213 showed comparatively higher collision activity during some late-night hours.

 ![Location Hourly Trend](images/hourly-trend.png)

-## Dashboard 4: Pedestrian and Cyclist Analysis
+## Pedestrian and Cyclist Analysis

 This dashboard focuses on pedestrian and cyclist injuries and deaths.

-ZIP code 11206 was identified as one of the areas that stood out in this analysis.
-The dashboard can also be used to examine streets and intersections within higher-risk areas.
+ZIP code 11206 stood out in this analysis.
+The dashboard can also be used to look more closely at streets and intersections within higher-risk areas.

 ![Pedestrian and Cyclist Analysis](images/injury-analysis.png)